m4rrc0/eleventy-plugin-markdoc/README.md

 - Use `.mdoc` or `.markdoc` files in your Eleventy project
 - Write content using Markdoc's extended Markdown syntax
 - Access Eleventy's data cascade within your Markdoc files
-- Use Eleventy's universal filters and shortcodes directly in your Markdoc content (⚠️ Paired shortcodes are not supported yet)
+- Use Eleventy's universal filters and shortcodes directly in your Markdoc content (⚠️ We haven't figured Async stuff out yet)
-- Preserve HTML within Markdoc files (enabled by default)
+- Preserve HTML within Markdoc files (enabled by default, can be disabled)
 - Customize rendering with your own tags, nodes, and functions

 ## Installation